afrid0315/aws-azure-devops-interview_questions/aws-interviewQuestionsAnswers.md

 **Answer.** Load Balancer: Distributes incoming network traffic across multiple servers or resources to ensure high availability and reliability.
 Round Robin Concept: A basic load balancing algorithm that distributes requests sequentially among backend servers in a circular order.
  In a round-robin setup, each new request is routed to the next server in the pool in a sequential order.
 Once all servers have received a request, the algorithm cycles back to the beginning of the server list and continues distributing requests in the same order.

+#### 43. About Permission Boundary?
+**Answer.** A permission boundary is an optional feature in AWS IAM that allows you to define the maximum permissions a role or user can have.
+It acts as an upper limit or "boundary" on the permissions that can be assigned, even if more permissions are specified in the attached policies.

+**Example:** In a recent project, we implemented a permission boundary for a role used by a development team.
+The role had various permissions for managing S3 buckets, but we wanted to ensure that no one could delete the buckets.
+We created a permission boundary that explicitly denied the s3:DeleteBucket action.
+This way, even if a policy attached to the role tried to grant delete permissions, the boundary prevented it, ensuring data safety.
+The steps we took included defining the permission boundary policy, attaching it to the role, and testing to confirm the restricted actions were correctly enforced.